vjeantet/goDashing/README.md

 # Create a new dashboard
 create a name_here.gerb file in the ```dashboards``` folder

-* every 20s, goDash will switch to each dashboard it founds in this folder.
+* every 20s, goDashing will switch to each dashboard it founds in this folder.
 * you can group your dashboard in a folder.
 	* example : ```dashboards/subfolder/dashboard1.gerb```  will be available to http://127.0.0.1:8080/subfolder/dashboard1.
 	* doDash will auto switch dashboards it founds in the sub folder.

 ## Customize layout
 * modify ```dashboards/layout.gerb```
-	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDash when displaying a subfolder's dashboard.
+	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDashing when displaying a subfolder's dashboard.

 # Feed data to your dashboard

 ## jobs folder usage
-When you place a file in ```jobs``` folder Then goDash will immediatly execute and schedule it according to this convention : ```NUMBEROFSECONDS_WIDGETID.ext```
+When you place a file in ```jobs``` folder Then goDashing will immediatly execute and schedule it according to this convention : ```NUMBEROFSECONDS_WIDGETID.ext```
 * the filename has 2 parts :
 	* NUMBEROFSECONDS,  interval in seconds for each execution of this file.
 	* WIDGETID, the ID of the widget on your dashboard.